gsidhu/simplifyd/about.md

 #### Who are we?

 **Gurjot Sidhu** is a masters student in physics with research interests in computational social science and data-driven modeling.
-He does stand-up comedy and theater, and spends most weekends cheering for Liverpool FC.
+He does [stand-up comedy](http://comedynights.ch/) and [theater](https://blueprintmasquerades.com/), and spends most weekends cheering for Liverpool FC.
 He has quit the social media nonsense and now exists solely [on his website](https://gsidhu.github.io) as a sentient cyberbeing.

-**Michael Yared** is mysterious.
+**Michael Yared** is a mysterious Space Photon.
 That's all you need to know about him.